knaaptime/seg_networks/paper/introduction.md

 canyons, rivers, mountains, railroad tracks, alleyways, and power plants.
 To facilitate movement in this environment, an interleaved transportation system provides passageways through discrete locations, and conditions how easy it is to move throughout the region and interact with individuals in other parts of the region.
-Although pure euclidean distance can proxy this system, the urban design decisions that govern how and where networks are located, as well as the natural features like elevation or water features play an important albeit underexamined role in mediating social interactions.
+Although pure Euclidean distance can proxy this system, the urban design decisions that govern how and where networks are located, as well as the natural features like elevation or water features play an important, albeit underexamined, role in mediating social interactions.

 One particular topic where a full understanding of space would provide significant benefits is